You are currently viewing 11 Signs of Vitamin B12 Deficiency

 .

 4. Daily weakness because the muscles are lacking the much-needed oxygenation.
-Shortness of breath and lack of past strength are outward symptoms of this deprivation to vital organs and systems.
+Shortness of breath and lack of past strength are outward symptoms of this deprivation of vital organs and systems.
 Normal items that may be typically easy to lift such as a gallon of water may feel incredibly heavy.

 .